 Actually, they are quite different — almost opposites.
 Mediocrity is the ordinary, unremarkable, and unexceptional.

-Moderation is exceptional judgment and restraint that guides all to success by avoiding the brink of disaster.
-It is the insights and critically timed shifts that maintain balance as we push ahead.
+Moderation is exceptional judgment and restraint.
+It guides all to success by avoiding the brink of disaster.
+It is the insight and critically timed shifts that maintain balance as we forge ahead.

 The Wisdom and Power of Moderation

 They firmly believe that open-mindedness is not indecisiveness.
 They ensure that their singular view doesn’t produce extreme tunnel vision or group think.
 This moderation engages everyone’s commitment and builds ownership to reach organizational success.

 This moderation embraces the value of honesty and healthy skepticism while keeping everyone’s can-do attitudes alive and ready for action.